 This type of thinking and approach is also very much present in Polish sayings and proverbs.
 The ones below are very often used by parents or grandparents and therefore very strongly rooted in young Polish minds:

 What you might expect when working with Poles: In a team meeting with people of similar tenures/age/experience you might expect Polish people to actively participate, bring their ideas to the table, but also confront the ideas openly and rather directly.
 It’s important to know that it’s usually confronting the ideas, not the person!
-However, when a more senior person or a boss joins the conversation, or even a more experienced vocal colleague really good at pushing their ideas, you can expect the Polish person to back away.
+However, when a more senior person or a boss joins the conversation, or even a more experienced vocal colleague really good at pushing their ideas, you can expect many Polish colleagues to back away.
 It is to give way to the more experienced and more senior colleagues to make decisions.

 Tip for bosses/managers working with Poles: Whatever cultures you’re working with, you need to be reflective of how their backgrounds and culture might influence their working style.
 Talk to your employees openly about your expectations, come up with a mutually acceptable working and communication styles.
 If you’re in a less hierarchical setting, make sure their natural approach does not stop them from participating in a conversation, keep including them.
-If on the other hand you are in an even more hierarchical culture currently, you might need to tame the confrontational style a little bit.
+If on the other hand you are in an even more hierarchical culture currently, you might need to tame their confrontational style a little bit.

 Top tips for effective work with Polish people

 Tip 1.
 The status and recognition are important.
 As a boss you should ensure that the hard work is being noticed and appreciated.